 The final stage of the distillery tour follows this part of the process to one of the bonded warehouses where you can look at and touch (unfilled) barrels before viewing the real thing stacked three high into the distance beyond a clear screen.
 This is always a good moment to reflect on the amount of up-front investment needed if you want to set up a distillery.

 The tour finishes back at the visitor centre and its well stocked and attractive shop.
 Here you can buy a wide range of souvenirs of your visit, books on whisky and whisky-making, and, of course, bottles of the product.

 The "standard" Highland Park is a 12 year old single malt that is extremely highly rated by experts (and by us).
 It offers all the best features of Highland malts and Island malts.
-This is a whisky that will appeal to a very wide range of tastes.
-The "deluxe" Highland Park is the 18 year old, slightly lighter in colour that the 12 year old, but otherwise doing everything its younger relative does, only a little bit better.
+There are also editions available that have been matured for 15 or 18 years.
+The 18 year old is slightly lighter in colour that the 12 year old, but otherwise does everything its younger relative does, only a little bit better.

 There are a number of other versions on offer, including a 40 year old and occasional vintage malts, plus a range of whiskies that are marketed using the distillery's highly effective Viking-inspired branding.